California Carpool Sticker

 All [California carpool stickers] will come to an end…

 Like any good thing, the California carpool sticker program will only last as electric vehicle drivers are in the minority.
 When the Toyota Prius and the other early hybrids were introduced, they too earned drivers special carpool stickers.
-Once hybrids gained mass adoption and the hybrid carpool stickers expired in 2011, 85,000 hybrid drivers were forced to rejoin the regular lanes of California’s freeways.
+Once hybrids gained mass adoption and the hybrid carpool stickers expired in 2011, 85,000 hybrid drivers were forced to rejoin the slow lanes of California’s freeways.

 As electric car adoption continues to accelerate, offering the California carpool sticker will move closer to extinction.
 Unless the carpool program is extended in the legislature, all California carpool stickers are scheduled to end on September 30, 2025, so get your carpool sticker before they’re gone.

 Curious if you qualify for a carpool sticker + tax credits & rebates?

 Beyond carpool stickers, California has a wealth of EV incentive programs at a State and local level.

 At EV Life, we believe that when it comes to buying a car, you shouldn’t have to choose between saving the planet and saving money.
 We’re on mission to make it more affordable for you to drive an electric vehicle than a gas vehicle.
 We help drivers take every available carpool sticker, tax credit, rebate, and grant available to them to offset the cost of an EV and apply that money to a low-interest EV Climate Loan to finance their purchase.